Skip to main content

 • capacity preservation across sponge continuation boundaries,

-The high-degree Poseidon2 step constraints are gated by perm_seg and periodic step selectors, keeping the overall degree within the system limit.
+The high-degree Poseidon2 step constraints are gated by the degree-1 s_perm selector and by periodic step selectors, which keeps the overall constraint degree at the system's max of 9.

 Detailed constraint structure

-The full set of constraints is in air/src/constraints/chiplets/hasher/*.
+The full set of constraints is split across:

 This section does not attempt to describe every constraint.
 Instead, it records the key structural constraints and representative formulas that capture the key design decisions.